 Figure 1 illustrates the study area corridor for Part A and Part B. The total distance of the study area corridor generally from Applewood Crescent to Creditstone Road is approximately 1.5 km.
 Part A was initially identified from Applewood Crescent to Jane Street.
 As the project progressed, it became clear that Part A widening had implications immediately east of Jane Street because of an existing driveway on the east side of the Jane Street/Portage Parkway intersection that would have to be relocated.
-Therefore, both Parts A and B considered implications of the alignment immediately east of Jane Street.

-As the study progressed, the study area for Part A was extended easterly in order to accommodate the required reconstruction of the east leg of the Jane Street intersection and staging an interim terminus west of the Black Creek
+1 As the study progressed, the project limits for Part A was extended easterly in order to accommodate the required reconstruction of the east leg of the Jane Street intersection and staging an interim terminus west of Black Creek.